vippsas/vipps-developers/contact.md

 9. For API issues: We need a complete `request` and `response`.
    Plain HTTP from Postman ensures the quickest response.
    No source code, please.
-   **Important** Remove everything except the last four characters from `client_secret`and `Ocp-Apim-Subscription-Key`.
+   **Important:** Remove everything except the last four characters from `client_secret`and `Ocp-Apim-Subscription-Key`.
 10. Please provide screenshots, if possible.
 11. Please provide your contact information (if not in your email signature): Name and phone number